If you’re looking for a practical wedding weekend timeline and structure guide, start here!

 And that’s what makes it stick.
 And for many couples, this slower close to the weekend ends up being one of the most meaningful parts of the entire experience.

-If you’re still deciding whether this kind of structure fits what you’re planning, this guide to choosing a destination wedding venue helps connect the format to the type of venue you choose.
+If you’re still deciding whether this kind of structure fits what you’re planning, How to Choose a Wedding Venue That Actually Fits Your Wedding Vision helps connect the format to the type of venue you choose.